 “Yeats is one of the few writers whose greatest works were written after the award of the Nobel Prize.
 Whereas he received the Prize chiefly for his dramatic works, his significance today rests on his lyric achievement.”

-I thought as my contribution, I would post some of my favorite poems by Yeats.
+As my contribution, I am posting some of my favorite poems by Yeats.
 There are any number of interpretative books and articles on the Web if you care to consult them, but I like the poems well enough just for the musicality of the words.

 The Lake Isle of Innisfree